Instruments

 Steel

 Yes.
 PDT uses a higher quality, 440A grade stainless steel.
-Type 440A is higher grade of cutlery steel, with more carbon, allowing for much better edge retention when properly heat-treated.
+Type 440A is a higher grade of cutlery steel with more carbon, allowing for much better edge retention when properly heat-treated.

-Over the years PDT has developed a proprietary process and a unique heat treat and cryogenics formula to further improve the quality of our steel tips, which have a uniform molecular grain structure.
+Over the years, PDT has developed a proprietary process and a unique heat treat and cryogenics formula to improve the quality of our steel tips further, which have a uniform molecular grain structure.
 Our instruments average a Rockwell C hardness of 59.

 What does that mean for you?
 Sharper, harder, thinner blades that last longer and require much less sharpening.

-A clinician could apply up to 4-lbs of pressure while scaling and root planing.
-However, that much force shouldn’t be needed most of the time or when sharpening — excessive force tends to mean dull or misshapen instruments.
+A clinician could apply up to 4 lbs of pressure while scaling and root planing.
+However, that much force shouldn’t be needed most of the time or when sharpening — excessive force tends to dull or misshapen instruments.

-PDT instruments go through a special heat treatment process that ensures a stronger tip.
+PDT instruments undergo a special heat treatment process, ensuring a stronger tip.
 PDT instruments can withstand 15 to 20 lbs of applied pressure.
 Most other dental instruments can only withstand 6 to 8 lbs of pressure.
 Instrument tips can also weaken significantly as they are sharpened, which should be taken into account by the clinician when selecting their dental instruments.

 Warranty

-- PDT scalers and curettes hold their edge longer due to the hardness of the steel and will last longer than most instruments when sharpened correctly.
-When the working blade has been reduced in size by 30% or more in length or width, the instrument is considered used up, this is considered the “lifetime” of an instrument.
+• PDT scalers and curettes hold their edge longer due to the hardness of the steel and will last longer than most instruments when sharpened correctly.
+When the working blade has been reduced in size by 30% or more in length or width, the instrument is considered used up; this is regarded as the “lifetime” of an instrument.

-- If the instrument is over 5 years old, it will be considered 100% used up and there will be no replacement.
+• If the instrument is over five years old, it will be considered 100% used up, and there will be no replacement.

-- The Warranty on the Diamond Head Ceramic Stone™ and the Transformation Sharpening Stone™ is 5 years.
-Improper handling, dropping or handling the stone roughly can cause breakage or chipping of the stone and will void the warranty.
+• The Warranty on the Diamond Head Ceramic Stone™ and the Transformation Sharpening Stone™ is five years.
+Improper handling, dropping, or handling the stone roughly can cause breakage or chipping of the stone and will void the warranty.
 Too much pressure placed on the stone with the instrument when sharpening can cause wear on the stone and will void the warranty.

-- PDT offers a five year warranty on the FlipTop™ cassettes: At its option, PDT will repair or replace, for a period of five years from purchase date, any PDT cassette that is defective because of material failure (including corrosion) or workmanship of the cassette shell, internal or moving parts.
-Damage from misuse, abuse, negligence or alterations to the cassette void the warranty.
-If manufacturer’s processing guidelines for commercial grade washers or dental automated washer disinfectors is not followed, the warranty is void.
+• PDT offers a five-year warranty on the FlipTop™ cassettes: At its option, PDT will repair or replace, for five years from the purchase date, any PDT cassette that is defective because of material failure (including corrosion) or workmanship of the cassette shell, internal or moving parts.
+Damage from misuse, abuse, negligence, or alterations to the cassette void the warranty.
+The warranty is void if the manufacturer’s processing guidelines for commercial-grade washers or dental automated washer-disinfectors are not followed.
 For the warranty to be effective on the cassettes, register your cassette purchase within 30 days of purchase here.
-You can do this on line by going to PDTdental.com.
+You can do this online by going to our Product Maintenance Page.

-To qualify for any guarantee or warranty you must send the product back.
-Call PDT customer care and you will be given a return authorization number.
-Once we receive product back with a copy of the original invoice, we can make a determination of age and condition of product.
+You must send the product back to qualify for any guarantee or warranty.
+Call PDT customer care, and you will be given a return authorization number.
+Once we receive the product back with a copy of the original invoice, we can determine the product's age and condition.

 With proper maintenance our instruments will outlast the competition, lasting 2 to 7 times longer than competitor instruments.